When we look at businesses holistically, there are four distinct dimensions that account for every decision and action.

 Strategy and Development

 Questions like these all fall within the dimensions of strategy.
-It serves as the foundation and hub for all of the other dimensions, and having a weak strategy core often causes many businesses to put the cart before the horse.
+It serves as the foundation and hub for all other dimensions, and having a weak strategy core often causes many businesses to put the cart before the horse.

 For instance, I’ve run across quite a few businesses that can’t tie their marketing activities to any strategy besides selling something to make money.
 We also sense weak strategy at play when we see someone create something that has no real connection to their core business foundation.